 |World Book Day, ‘Stay and play’ session for parents, Easter egg hunt|

 The children are each assigned to a group and a “key person”.
 The group will meet together at lunch time and for small group activities.
 The key person will be mainly responsible for monitoring each child’s settling in and progress during that term and for developing the child’s nursery record in the from of a book containing a collection of photos, art work and other projects.
-Parents are invited to contribute to this record too.
+Parents are invited and encouraged to contribute to this record.
 Further information will be given after admission.

 After the children have been attending the nursery for a few weeks parents are offered a meeting with the child’s key person to discuss any issues arising from their settling in period.
 Parent consultations are offered every term.

-A Parents’ Evening is held during the autumn term, which is another opportunity to meet with staff and other parents and to find out more about how we deliver the curriculum.
+Our AGM is held during the autumn term, which is another opportunity to meet with staff and other parents and to find out more about how the nursery runs and how we deliver the curriculum.